Thomas Powys (judge): Later life and legacy

-Powys lived in Shropshire prior to acquiring Lilford Hall in 1711, induced to inspect it by his friend, Sir Edward Ward.
+Powys lived in London, where all his eight children were born and baptised at St Giles in the Fields, Holburn, prior to acquiring Lilford Hall in 1711, induced to inspect it by his friend, Sir Edward Ward.
 Powys is buried at Achurch.
-He died in 1719, and was buried at Lilford.
+He died in London in 1719 and was temporarily held at St Giles in the Fields, Holburn, and was buried at Lilford, Northants and later moved to Thorp Achurch nearby.
 He was twice married: first to Sarah, daughter of Ambrose Holbech of Mollington, Warwickshire; and secondly, to Elizabeth, daughter of Sir Philip Meadows.
-He had issue by both; and his great-grandson Thomas Powys, was created Lord Lilford in 1797.
+He had issue with both; and his great-grandson Thomas Powys, was created Lord Lilford in 1797.
 His portrait hangs at the Tarlton Law Library, University of Texas at Austin.